BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **High King of the South** `PASSIVE`

-The Mumak War [Leader]'s Stand Fast is 12", and his warband may deploy within 12" of him rather than 6", and may be deployed outside of the Howdah.
+The Mumak War Leader's [Stand Fast] is 12", and his warband may deploy within 12" of him rather than 6", and may be deployed outside of the Howdah.
 Measure the 12" range from the base of the Mumak.

 </div>